 In this section, we study the perpetual exploration of rings of any size with two robots.
-We first prove that two robots are not able to perpetually explore connected-over-time rings of size strictly greater than three (refer to Theorem IV.1).
-Then, we provide $\mathbb{PEF}2$ (see Theorem IV.2), an algorithm using two robots that solves the perpetual exploration on the remaining case, i.e., connected-over-time rings of size three.
+We first prove a negative result since Theorem 4.1 states that two robots are not able to perpetually explore connected-over-time rings of size strictly greater than 3.
+We then provide $\mathbb{PEF}2$ (see Theorem 4.2), an algorithm using two robots that solves the perpetual exploration on the remaining case (connected-over-time rings of size 3).

-A. Connected-over-Time Rings of Size 4 or More
+4.1 Connected-over-Time Rings of Size 4 or More

-The proof of our impossibility result presented in Theorem IV.1 makes use of a generic framework proposed in [24].
+The proof of our impossibility result presented in Theorem 4.1 makes use of a generic framework proposed in [5].
 Note that, even if this generic framework is designed for another model (namely, the classical message passing model), it is straightforward to borrow it for our current model.
 Indeed, its proof only relies on the determinism of algorithms and indistinguishability of dynamic graphs, these arguments being directly translatable in our model.
 We present briefly this framework here.
-The interested reader is referred to [24] for more details.
+The interested reader is referred to [5] for more details.